PeerGalaxy Original Calendar

 Toll-Free Canada: 877-330-6366

 Trans Lifeline is a peer support service run by trans people, for trans and questioning callers.
 Our operators are located all over the U.S. and Canada and are all trans-identified.
-If you are in crisis or just need someone to talk to, even if it’s just about whether or not you’re trans, please call us.
+If you are in crisis or just need someone to talk to, even if it’s just about whether you’re trans, please call us.
 We will do our best to support you and provide you resources.

 Our Hotline launched shortly after Trans Day of Remembrance of 2014 in response to the epidemic of suicide in our community.
 We believe that some of the best support that a trans person in a crisis can have is a fellow member of our community with shared lived experience.

 While it started as a service for people in crisis, that is no longer the case.
 Trans Lifeline still functions as a crisis and suicide prevention hotline.
-However, it also serves as a space for trans people who just need someone to talk to.
+However, it also serves as a space for trans people who just require someone to talk to.

 Trans Lifeline provides live, one-on-one phone support, as well as large numbers of online resources for transgender and gender-questioning individuals.
 The hotline is open 24 hours a day.
 It is only guaranteed to be staffed from 10 a.m. to 4 p.m.
 EST, but operators are often also available at other times.